mibur1/psy300/book/2_models/2_Regularization.md

 - Lasso Regression (L1 Regression)
 - Elastic Net Regression

-Beyond penalising coefficients, we can also transform the predictor space:
-- Principal Component Regression (PCR)
-- Partial Least Squares (PLS)

-We will explore all of these models in today's session.
-For the initial practical demonstration, we will again use the `Hitters` dataset:
+We will explore these models in today's session.
+For the practical demonstration, we will again use the `Hitters` dataset:

 ```{code-cell} ipython3
 import statsmodels.api as sm